-The Greenland and Antarctica buckets are very similar showing a consistency between the 2 regions.
-Small differences are expected and particularly with roughness as different underlying DEMs have been used for the calculation of the roughness values.
+The individual buckets for Greenland and Antarctica are very similar, showing a consistency between the two regions.
+Small differences are expected, particularly with roughness, as different underlying DEMs have been used for the calculation of the roughness values.

 Table 2: Definition of buckets for Antarctica and Greenland.
-Each bucket goes from 1 boundary to the next.
-E.g. 0-1, 1-2 5-6.
+Each bucket goes from one bin edge to the next.
+E.g., 0-1, 1-2 ....
+5-6.